WMFG (AM)

-WMFG (1240 AM) is a radio station broadcasting an Adult Standards format.
+WMFG (1240 kHz) is an AM radio station broadcasting an adult standards format.
 Licensed to Hibbing, Minnesota, United States, the station serves the Iron Range area.
-The station is currently owned by Midwest Communications and features programming from Westwood One and Dial Global.
+The station is owned by Midwest Communications and features programming from Westwood One.

-Midwest also owns five radio stations on the Iron Range; WMFG, WMFG-FM, WNMT, WTBX, WUSZ.
-All five stations share the same studio location at 807 W. 37th Street, Hibbing.
+Midwest owns five radio stations on the Iron Range; KDAH, KQDX, WMFG, WTBX, and WUSZ.
+All five stations share the same studio location on W. 37th Street in Hibbing.

 History

-WMFG signed on the air on October 12, 1935 with studios in the Androy Hotel in downtown Hibbing, Minnesota.
-The station became affiliated with CBS in September 1937.
+WMFG signed on the air on October 12, 1935, with studios in the Androy Hotel in downtown Hibbing, Minnesota.
+The station became affiliated with the CBS Radio Network in September 1937.
 As a CBS affiliate it carried the famous October 30, 1938, War of the Worlds broadcast.
-In June 1942, WMFG dropped CBS and joined the NBC Red.
+In June 1942, WMFG dropped CBS and joined the NBC Radio Network.
 It remained with NBC until the early 1960s.
 By 1962, it was an independent station.
-WMFG was one of the original affiliates of the Minnesota Twins Radio Network in 1961.
+WMFG was one of the original affiliates of the Minnesota Twins radio network in 1961.
 The station joined ABC in 1968 and remained with ABC until the mid-1980s.

-Station management decided to pick up the call signs of Duluth beautiful music Station WGGR in 1983.
+Station management decided to pick up the call sign of Duluth beautiful music station WGGR in 1983.
 Those call signs were dropped when the format changed at the Duluth outlet.
-The station applied for and was granted the call signs WGGR on November 1, 1983.
+The station applied for and was granted the call sign WGGR on November 1, 1983.
 On August 5, 1987, the station changed its call sign back to the original WMFG.